On the Information Dimension of Stochastic Processes

 and that the RHS of \eqref{eq:rezagah_2} vanishes as $k\to\infty$.
-If \eqref{eq:boring_2} holds, then this is indeed the case; see \cite[Eqs.~(8.6)--(8.10)]{Gray_Entropy}.
-As shown in Corollary~\ref{cor:dimrates}, in this case we also have that $\dimratelu=\dimpinratelu$.
+If \eqref{eq:boring_2} holds, then this is indeed the case; see \cite[eqs.~(8.6)--(8.10)]{Gray_Entropy}.
+As shown in Corollary~\ref{cor:dimrates}, in this case we also have that $\dimratelu=\infodimlu{\{X_t\}}$.
 In fact, as discussed after Corollary~\ref{cor:dimrates}, in this case all presented generalizations of information dimension to stochastic processes coincide with the information dimension of the marginal RV.
 In contrast, if \eqref{eq:boring_2} does not hold then, by the data processing inequality, the RHS of \eqref{eq:rezagah_2} is infinite.
-This is, for example, the case if $\Xvec$ is a stationary stochastic process with a PSD that is zero on a set of positive Lebesgue measure, since for such processes the differential entropy $h(X_1|\Xb^0)$ is $-\infty$.
-Our proof of Theorem~\ref{thm:rddim} does not rely on \eqref{eq:rezagah_2}.
-We thus conclude that $\dimR=\dimpinrate$ for any stochastic process $\Xvec$ for which the information dimension rate exists, but that $\dimR=\dimrate$ only for those processes for which $\dimrate=\dimpinrate$.
+This is, for example, the case if $\{X_t\}$ is a stationary process with positive variance and a PSD that is zero on a set of positive Lebesgue measure, since for such processes the differential entropy $h(X_1|X_{-\infty}^0)$ is $-\infty$.
+Our proof of Theorem~\ref{thm:rate:rddim} does not rely on \eqref{eq:rezagah_2}.
+We thus conclude that $\dimRlu{\{X_t\}}=\infodimlu{\{X_t\}}$ for every stochastic process $\{X_t\}$, but that $\dimRlu{\{X_t\}}=\dimratelu$ only for those processes for which $\dimratelu=\infodimlu{\{X_t\}}$.